NexaVerseDot/Termite-Wallet-Website/src/edu/en/fundamentals/core/cryptocurrencies-and-ownership.md

 Moreover, over the years, **Bitcoin** has proven to be an ideal **hedge against inflation**, often outperforming all other asset classes.
 While fiat savers are losing purchasing power, **Bitcoin holders (HODLers)** are gaining. 📈

-Contrary to common belief, mastering **crypto self-custody** is not a daunting task; it’s about understanding the fundamentals that can make you virtually **unstoppable**. 💪
+Contrary to common belief, mastering **crypto self-custody** is not a daunting task; it’s about understanding the fundamentals that can make you virtually **termite**. 💪